Towards Interactive and Learnable Cooperative Driving Automation: a Large Language Model-Driven Decision-Making Framework: Conclusion

 Cooperative driving technology effectively enhances the quality of cooperative decision-making for CAVs.
 Leveraging the rapid development of LLMs in recent years and their demonstrated strong logical reasoning and multi-task generalization capabilities, we propose an interactive, learnable LLM-driven cooperative decision-making framework.
 This framework includes three modules: the environment module, reasoning module, and memory module.
 Within this framework, we integrate four stages of cooperative decision-making, including state sharing, intent sharing, negotiation, and action based on different levels of CDA.
 Each CAV performs distributed high-level logical reasoning using LLMs, based on its own observations and the shared state and intent information from other vehicles, with centralized conflict resolution managed through a conflict coordinator within the framework.
 Additionally, we design a memory module to store decision-making processes and outcomes, enabling CAVs to achieve continuous learning and self-evolution through RAG technology.
 Our method is tested across multiple cooperative scenarios, and the results demonstrate that our approach significantly outperforms other rule-based, optimization-based, and machine-learning methods in terms of success rate, safety, efficency.

-In the future, we aim to broaden the application of this framework to encompass a wider range of scenarios.
-We plan to undertake large-scale cooperative decision-making experiments involving CAVs, and we aspire to deploy this framework on actual experimental vehicles in real-world settings.
+In the future, we will continue to explore the potential applications of CoDriving in other scenarios, including its ability to handle heterogeneous background traffic.
+Additionally, we plan to conduct field tests to further validate its feasibility in more realistic interaction environments.
 Additionally, we intend to refine the memory module and evaluate various LLM base models to bolster the practical applicability and performance of our approach.

 \ifCLASSOPTIONcaptionsoff

 \fi